 Company-wide celebrations.
 Celebrate when you hit a big goal as a team, celebrate the birthday of the company, celebrate big announcements, celebrate when you rebrand, etc.

 Employee Appreciation Day.
-It’s March 5th.
+It’s on the first Friday in March.
 Put it on your calendar.

 Life events.
 You can celebrate the personal events in an employee’s life like a wedding, graduation, having a baby, adopting, etc.

 Achieving specific goals as individuals or a team.
 When you get a gift for hitting a goal, that’s also known as a reward.
 Employee rewards can be very motivating.

 Just because!
 Surprise gifts are often the best gifts.
 Since you’re recognizing and appreciating your employees every day, there is no wrong day to give a gift.

 Corporate gifts have a reputation for being boring or unoriginal, but they don’t have to be.
 A good gift is thoughtful, creative, or fun.
 You get bonus points if you manage to give a gift that is more than one of those things.

 Meaningful gifts.
 A gift will be more meaningful if it shows that you know your employees well.
 This is a gift in and of itself.
 It can be a small gift.
 For example, if you get someone their favorite flower or food, it shows you listen to the things they say and care about them as a person.

 Funny gifts.
 You have to be careful with this one because not everyone has the same sense of humor, but carefully chosen fun gifts are memorable.
 Is there a part of someone’s job that isn’t that glamorous, like taking out the trash or dealing with difficult clients?
 You can get them a joke gift like a nose plug or a sign that says, “Please leave me alone.”
 Once again, knowing your employees helps because you will know what kinds of things they think are funny.